TWO FISH

 often

-Written on September 12, 2009 Alice used the Latin expression "duo pisces" for "two fish".
-This illustration is adapted from a watercolor painting Alice made in 1964.
+Written on September 12, 2009 Alice wrote this "Two Fish" Haiku for my birthday.
+The illustration is adapted from a watercolor painting Alice made in 1964.
 She painted the original with one fish facing to the left.
 For this illustration I digitized the original and flipped it horizontally to create a second fish facing in the opposite direction.

-***Notes by Roman: In the past few years Alice has been writing a Haiku for our anniversary and also for my birthday.
+(1) Alice wrote a Haiku annually for my birthday.
 Following her surgery in 2008 she was in critical condition and unable to do anything.
-In the course of the past year I encouraged her to write Haiku but I had no success.
-Surprisingly, on my 80th birthday, she wrote this one for me.
-This Haiku and her 1964 watercolor painting of the fish are two of my great treasures.
-By writing this Haiku Alice revealed that she experienced a vibrant inner life underneath the mask of a global cognitive impairment labeled "encephalopathy".
-Her impairment made it difficult for her to speak or write easily.
-With an impaired attention span she labored with simple tasks.
-Writing this Haiku she must have struggled with each word and each pen stroke..
-But she achieved it!
-Reading it easily brings tears knowing the profound truth of what she wrote.
+She suffered a global impairment that limited her ability to talk and writing words was extremely difficult.
+In the course of the past year I encouraged her to write but I had no success.
+Surprisingly, on my 80th birthday, she wrote this Haiku for me.
+By writing it she revealed that she experienced a vibrant inner life underneath the mask of a global cognitive impairment labeled "encephalopathy".
+Her impairment made it difficult for her to speak and she labored to even sign her name.
+She labored with simple tasks.
+Yet this brief poem is clear and fluent bearing the fullness of her mind & wit.
+So profoundly true.
+Knowing its truth brings tears.
 Yes, we are Two Fish "seeing the same world from different angles, often."